DivadNojnarg/outstanding-shiny-ui/outstanding-shiny-ui.knit.md

 # Overview of {htmltools} {#htmltools-overview}

 ## HTML Tags
-Both shiny and htmltools contain tags.
+htmltools contain tags.
 However, by experience, htmltools contains more exported tags than shiny.
 For instance, the HTML `<nav></nav>` tag, namely `tags$nav()` in R is not included in the shiny package but in htmltools.

 Within your package code, your tags will be like:

 ```r
 # we use htmltools tags instead of shiny